Iklaina

 Iklaina (Ίκλαινα) is a historic village in the municipal unit of Pylos, Messenia, Greece.
 The settlement, which is situated in low hills approximately 10 km northeast of Pylos, stands upon the remains of a Late Bronze Age (ca. 1600-1100 BC) city.
-An archaeological site has been surveyed and excavated there by the Athens Archaeological Society and the University of Missouri–St. Louis under the direction of Professor Michael Cosmopoulos.
+An archaeological site has been surveyed and excavated there by the Athens Archaeological Society and the University of Missouri–St. Louis under the direction of Michael Cosmopoulos.
 Finds include an early Mycenaean palace, giant terrace walls, murals, an advanced drainage system, and a clay tablet dating from between 1450 and 1350 B.C. that features an early example of writing known as Linear B script.
 Other cultural periods represented are the Late Classical and Byzantine periods.

 Archaeological research

-The systematic excavation of the ancient city at Iklaina started in 2006, following a survey of the site that had taken place during the five years prior to the excavation.
-The archaeologists located residential buildings dating to the end of the Mycenaean Greek period to the beginning of the Late Hellenistic period period.
+The systematic excavation of the ancient settlement at Iklaina started in 2006, following a survey of the site that had taken place during the five years prior to the excavation.
+The archaeologists located residential buildings dating to the end of the Mycenaean Greek period to the beginning of the Late Hellenistic period.

 The discovery of a large terrace, 23 x 8 m, built in the Cyclopean building method using massive blocks of stone, proved to be particularly important.
-The “Cyclopean Terrace”, as it is called, supported a large building, of the “megaron” type.
+The “Cyclopean Terrace”, as it is called, supported a large building, of the megaron type.
 The building may have had two or three stories and is identified as the Cyclopean Terrace Complex.
 Although this building had been partly destroyed, the excavations revealed some of its surviving parts and defined its architectural form: it was a building complex consisting of three wings, built around a rectangular central court.
 The movable finds prove that the last phase of that building was the LH IIIA2 period, i.e. about 1330 B.C.